 On September 1, 2023, the Company entered into a bridge loan for working capital purposes, with various accredited investors, certain of which are pre-existing stockholders, in the aggregate principal amount of \$198,128 (the "September Bridge Financing").
 The September Bridge Financing consisted of senior secured convertible notes that had a maturity date of March 1, 2024.
 Such notes accrued interest on the unpaid principal amount at a rate of eight percent (8%) per annum and automatically converted into shares of Common Stock in connection with the IPO at a twenty percent (20%) discount to the price per IPO Share plus an additional 62 shares of Common Stock issuable as further consideration for the September Bridge Financing.
 The senior secured convertible notes issued in the September Bridge Financing were secured by a security interest in all of our assets (including our patents and intellectual property licenses).
-In connection with the September Bridge Financing, on September 1, 2023, the Company also entered into a securities purchase agreement with holders of the notes, pursuant to which the Company is required to file a registration statement within 180 calendar days after consummation of the IPO, providing for the resale of Common Stock received by holders of the notes upon conversion of such notes.
-Additionally, we entered into a subordination and intercreditor agreement, effective September 1, 2023, with the holders of the senior secured convertible notes issued in the September Bridge Financing.
+In connection with the September Bridge Financing, on September 1, 2023, the Company also entered into a securities purchase agreement with holders of the notes, pursuant to which the Company is required to file a registration statement within 180 calendar days after consumation of the IPO, providing for the resale of Common Stock received by holders of the notes upon conversion of such notes.
+Additionally, we entered into a subordination and intercreditor agreement, effective September 1, 2023, with the holders of the senior secured convertible notes issued in the September Bridge Financing, pursuant to which those notes and certain liens of the Company would be subordinated to the rights of the notes issued in the September Bridge Financing.
 These notes were exchanged for 42,767 shares of Common Stock at the time of the Company's IPO.